What are Profitability Ratios?

 #4 Net Profit Margin

 Net profit margin is the bottom line.
 It looks at a company’s net income and divides it into total revenue.
-It provides the final picture of how profitable a company is after all expenses including interest and taxes have been taken into account.
+It provides the final picture of how profitable a company is after all expenses, including interest and taxes, have been taken into account.
 A reason to use the net profit margin as a measure of profitability is that it takes everything into account.
-A drawback of this metric is that it includes a lot of “noise” such as one-time expenses and gains, which makes it harder for compatibility sake.
+A drawback of this metric is that it includes a lot of “noise” such as one-time expenses and gains, which makes it harder to compare a company’s performance with its competitors.

 #5 Cash Flow Margin